Letters, texts, caravans, parades: Advocates mobilize voters | WTOP

 The idea was that people might be more inclined to register if contacted by their neighbors.
 She enlisted one person to be the point person for each street.
 They covered at least 100 streets that way.

-Like Gehman in New Mexico, Rhada Pyati in Philadelphia has devoted untold hours to writing letters as part of Vote Forward.
+Like Gehman in New Mexico, Radha Pyati in Philadelphia has devoted untold hours to writing letters as part of Vote Forward.

 “I don’t want to wake up on the morning of Wednesday, Nov.
 4, and feel I didn’t try as hard as I possibly could,” she said.